JinhaKimGH/Basketball-Court-Finder/README.md

 This app gets basketball courts, its data, and creates the map using the OpenStreetMap (OSM) API, and geocodes and reverse geocodes using the Nominatim API.

 ## 🔗 Website Link
+❌ This website is down for the time being.

 You can access this app [here](https://jinhakimgh.github.io/Basketball-Court-Finder)!